Centro de Apoio Social de Runa

 The Centro de Apoio Social de Runa is a residence for retired Portuguese military personnel in Runa, Portugal.
 The building was built by Princess Maria Francisca Benedita, and opened in 1827 as a military hospital, with an apartment for the princess.
-At that time, it was known as “Hospital Real de Inválidos Militares de Runa”.
-In 1934, the name was changed to “Asilo de Inválidos Militares de Runa”.
-In 1965, the name of the institution was again changed to “Lar de Veteranos Militares”, indicating it had become a veteran’s residence.
-In 1995, the institution assumed its present name, “Centro de Apoio Social de Runa”.
+At that time, it was known as Hospital Real de Inválidos Militares de Runa.
+In 1934, the name was changed to Asilo de Inválidos Militares de Runa.
+In 1965, the name of the institution was again changed to Lar de Veteranos Militares, indicating it had become a veterans' residence.
+In 1995, the institution assumed its present name, Centro de Apoio Social de Runa.

-The princess’s apartment is now a museum containing paintings, ecclesiastical items and personal effects.
+The princess's apartment is now a museum containing paintings, ecclesiastical items, and personal effects.
 The museum does not have regular hours, and is open by special arrangement.